- Home

 - Rehabilitation

 Sometimes cancer can limit your activities.
-Rehabilitation is a way of improving your quality of life between or after treatments.
-It may help restore physical functioning through physiotherapy, occupational therapy, speech therapy or artificial body parts (prostheses).
+Rehabilitation, or rehab, is a way of improving your quality of life between or after treatments.
+It helps restore your movement and other functions through physiotherapy, occupational therapy, speech therapy or artificial body parts (prostheses).
 It can also include emotional support, such as counselling.

 For more information on the availability of rehabilitation services in your area, contact Cancer Council 13 11 20.